-Have you gotten horribly lost during a mountain race?
+Have you gotten horribly lost during a mountain race in thick mist?
 Followed the wrong bloke off the summit?
 Had to DNF or worse still, got listed with a really bad time because you took the wrong path?

 Then this mountain navigation course is for you…

 This is a practical half-day course run in the Mourne Mountains.
 We’ll meet at Leitrim Lodge carpark at 10 am and be based entirely from there for all sessions.

 We’ll start the day with some theory work, learning a couple of basics, before going on to the mountainside to put into practice what we’ve learned.
 We’ll come back to base after a couple of hours to chat through race routes and strategies.
 Typically, by the end of the course you’ll: